-The WWF Palm Oil Buyers
+• The WWF Palm Oil Buyers

-Scorecard assesses the progress of companies on the commitments and actions necessary to be a responsible palm oil user.
-In 2020, we were assessed to be 'well on the path'.
-For 2025 we have set clear targets for fully traceable, deforestation-free and exploitation-free palm oil, as well as for certified sustainable palm oil.
+Scorecard assesses the progress of Vandemoortele is a member of companies on the commitments and various industry associations, actions necessary to be a responsible national or international advocacy palm oil user.
+In 2020, we were organisations and other initiatives. assessed to be 'well on the path'.
+For All our memberships are meant to 2025 we have set clear targets for reinforce each other and to help us fully traceable, deforestation-free and have a positive impact on society. exploitation-free palm oil, as well as They are listed in the first chapter of for certified sustainable palm oil. this report.